yehnra/dnddice/README.md

 Usage: dnddice [NUMBER_OF_DICE] [NUMBER_OF_DICE_SIDES]
 Example: dnddice 2 20         # rolls 2d20's
 Roll some dice.
-  --csv                 output in .csv format, use `>' to pipe output to a file.
-  --help                display this help and exit --version             output version information and exit
+  --csv                 output in .csv format, use `>' to pipe output to a file --help                display this help and exit --version             output version information and exit
 ```